mconnor/mconnor/README.md

 ## I'm Mike Connor - aka Cloud Swing 👋

-### I'm a software developer, white water rafting guide, cross-fitter, dog dad, investor, and KLR rider, citizen of New Orleans
+### Front-end developer w/ decades of experience building apps for a variety of industries.
+Specializing in React.js, React-hooks, typescript, Next

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning React Native and GraphQL.
 - 💬 Ask me about:
-    - React Hook and Typescript
+    - React Hooks and Typescript
-    - Building large scale art at Burning Man, how to build wealth slowly
+    - Building large scale art at Burning Man
     - rafting on the American River
 - 📫 How to reach me: mike@cloudswing.info